Peter Perez Burdett: Liverpool

-Peter and his wife Hannah by Joseph Wright of Derby.
+Peter Perez Burdett and His First Wife Hannah by Joseph Wright of Derby, 1765.

 In 1768, Perez Burdett moved from Derby to Liverpool to create a map for Lancashire as he had successfully done for Derbyshire.
 He obtained new patrons and assisted George Perry on his map and history of Liverpool.
 Burdett created drawings and wrote descriptions of major buildings for Perry's history of 1773.

 Burdett was so successful at identifying and exploiting his new contacts that he invited his friend, Wright, to join him in Liverpool.
 This was a successful move for Wright too and he quickly received commissions from the local gentry and merchants, however it was Burdett who founded a Society of Artists in 1769 in Liverpool and became its first president.
-Academy by Lamplight, a 1768–69 painting by Joseph Wright of Derby is thought to be of Burdett's academy.
+An Academy by Lamplight, a 1769 painting by Joseph Wright of Derby is thought to be of Burdett's academy.

 Two Boys Blowing a Bladder by Candle-light.
 An early aquatint by Burdet after Joseph Wright of Derby.

 The first British aquatint artist is thought to be Perez Burdett, who exhibited these first aquatints in 1772.
 Burdett brushed acid direct on to an aquatint ground, only using varnish to stop-off large areas of a single tone.
 His technique appears to have been novel and was different from early methods developed in France.
 Burdett published a first aquatint based on an image by John Hamilton Mortimer, but he eventually sold the process to another cartographer, Paul Sandby.
 Burdett also developed a process for transferring aquatint to pottery; it was not a success.